Skip to main content

 Niger Renewable in % Electricity Production

-According to the country's National Renewable Energy Action Plan (2015), renewables (including hydro) were to account for 51% of the installed capacity by 2020 and 58% by 2030; however, the 2020 target was not reached, with renewables representing only 8% of the capacity.
-The new PDES includes an objective of 15% of solar in the power mix in 2026.
+According to the country's National Renewable Energy Action Plan (NREAP, 2015), renewables (including hydro) were to account for 51% of the installed capacity by 2020 and 58% by 2030; however, the 2020 target was not reached, with renewables representing less than 5% of the capacity.
+The NREAP also sets a target of 30% access to electricity from renewable energy sources by 2030 for rural populations.
+The new PDES includes an objective of 15% of solar in the power mix in 2026 (nearly reached in 2023).

 Interactive Chart Niger Share of Renewables in Electricity Production (incl hydro)